 When it's time for you to set off on your year abroad, we'll cover the cost of your airfare, visa and insurance so all you have to worry about are your living and travel expenses.
 For additional financial assistance, you can apply for one of our scholarships or an OS-HELP Loan.

-There are 29 degrees that can be combined with the Bachelor of Arts in International Studies.
+There are 29 degrees that can be combined with a Bachelor of Arts in International Studies.
 Study programs vary for each degree.

 Students also continue their studies with a series of projects that are supervised by UTS.
 Your study program will depend on your level of language competence, and the subjects and other learning experiences that are available at your host institution.

-As part of your Bachelor of Arts in International Studies, you'll select one of 14 country majors.
+As part of the Bachelor of Arts in International Studies, you'll select one of 14 country majors.
 This will determine where you spend your In-Country Study (ICS).

 We offer six languages, which are determined by your country major.
 Classes cater for a range of proficiencies, from beginner to advanced.

-Career options are generally based on the professional component of your degree.
+Career options are generally determined by the professional component of your degree.
 View individual career information for your chosen Bachelor of Arts in International Studies degree.

 What the students say

-Bachelor of Construction Project Management / Bachelor of Arts in International Studies (Spain)
+Bachelor of Science in Information Technology / Bachelor of Arts in International Studies (Japan)

-Ben is currently completing his In-Country Study at Universidad de Autónoma de Barcelona in Spain.
-To find out more, read Ben's monthly blog.
+James recently completed his In-Country Study at Yokohama National University in Japan.
+To find out more, read his monthly blog.

 Bachelor of Sport & Exercise Science / Bachelor of Arts in International Studies (Argentina)